Skip to main content

 5. Talk to a healthcare professional about a cheaper treatment plan

-If you cannot afford your Airsupra prescription, get medical advice from a prescribing healthcare provider or pharmacist about cheaper Airsupra alternatives that may work for your situation.
+If you cannot afford your Airsupra prescription, get medical advice from the prescribing healthcare provider about cheaper Airsupra alternatives.
+A lower-cost medication may be effective enough to substitute for Airsupra.
 Read about potential options below.

 Is there a cheaper alternative to Airsupra?

-Unfortunately, there is no generic version of Airsupra.
-There is also no cheaper alternative containing the same combination of active ingredients: A short-acting beta agonist (bronchodilator) and corticosteroid.
-This combination is helpful for a particular type of asthma patient.
+There is no generic version of Airsupra.
+There is also no cheaper alternative that combines a short-acting beta agonist (bronchodilator) with an inhaled corticosteroid.
+That’s unfortunate, because this combination can help a particular type of asthma patients.
 “I might recommend Airsupra as a rescue inhaler for those with asthma who tend to have at least one asthma exacerbation a year requiring oral corticosteroid treatment,” says Jimmy Johannes, MD, a board-certified pulmonologist at MemorialCare Long Beach Medical Center in California.

-Still, asthma inhalers are available at lower prices, and your healthcare provider may be able to suggest an Airsupra alternative or alternatives that will work for you.
-For instance, some individuals might be able to use a lower-cost rescue bronchodilator inhaler and a separate corticosteroid inhaler for asthma attack prevention.
-A single-ingredient rescue inhaler might also suffice for patients with infrequent asthma attacks.
+Still, asthma inhalers are available at lower prices, and your healthcare provider may be able to suggest an Airsupra alternative or other options that work for you.
+For instance, some individuals might be able to use a lower-cost rescue bronchodilator inhaler and a separate corticosteroid inhaler to prevent asthma attacks.
+A single-ingredient rescue inhaler might also suffice for patients with infrequent asthma attacks, especially if oral steroids can be supplemented as needed.

 Less expensive short-acting beta agonist rescue inhalers include:

-- Ventolin HFA (albuterol sulfate HFA) costs $88 per 18 gm inhaler of 108 (90 base) mcg/actuation.
-A SingleCare coupon can lower this cost to $21.
+• Ventolin HFA (albuterol sulfate HFA) costs $87 per 18 gm inhaler of 108 (90 base) mcg/actuation.
+A SingleCare coupon can lower this cost to $21 for generic Ventolin at Walmart.

-- Xopenex (levalbuterol tartrate) costs $134 per 15 gm inhaler of 45 mcg/actuation.
-A SingleCare coupon can lower this cost to $62.
+• Xopenex (levalbuterol tartrate) costs $116 per 15 gm inhaler of 45 mcg/actuation.
+A SingleCare coupon can lower this cost to $69 for generic Xopenex at Kroger.

 Less expensive long-acting inhaled corticosteroids include:

-- Arnuity Ellipta (fluticasone furoate) costs $298 per inhaler of 30 blisters of 100 mcg.
-A SingleCare coupon can lower this cost to $206.
+• Arnuity Ellipta (fluticasone furoate) costs $300 per inhaler of 30 blisters of 100 mcg.
+A SingleCare coupon can lower this cost to $159 for generic Arnuity Ellipta at CVS Pharmacy.

-- Asmanex HFA (mometasone furoate) costs $228 per 13 gm inhaler of 100 mcg/actuation.
-A SingleCare coupon can lower this cost to $100.
+• Asmanex HFA (mometasone furoate) costs $218 per inhaler of 220 mcg/actuation.
+A SingleCare coupon can lower this cost to $83 per generic Asmanex HFA inhaler at Kroger.

-Bottom line: There is no exact low-cost replica of Airsupra because it is a unique asthma treatment that immediately tackles both airway constriction and inflammation.
-Still, if you struggle to afford your Airsupra prescription, a healthcare provider can help pinpoint the best alternative based on your medical condition(s), side effect tolerance, potential drug interactions, insurance, and budget.
+Bottom line: There is no exact low-cost substitute for Airsupra, as it is a unique asthma treatment that immediately targets both airway constriction and inflammation.
+Still, if you struggle to afford your Airsupra prescription, a healthcare provider can help pinpoint the best alternative based on your medical conditions, side effect tolerance, potential drug interactions, insurance, and budget.